Two generalisations of sharp k-transitivity: Robust groups and seed groups

-\begin{definition} From now on, when given a robust subgroup $\Theta\leq\sym_{k}$, we will also assume that we have chosen some set $\mc{D}(\Theta)$ of representatives of the conjugacy classes of the small subgroups of $\Theta$ (where we mean the action by conjugation on the set of subgroups).
+\begin{defn} Henceforth, when given a robust subgroup $\Theta\leq\sym_{k}$, we also assume that we have chosen some set $\mc{D}(\Theta)$ of representatives of the conjugacy classes in $\Theta$ of the docile subgroups of $\Theta$ (where we mean the action by conjugation on the set of subgroups of $\Theta$). \end{defn}